xrdocs/application-hosting/_tutorials/2016-05-10-iosxr-ansible.md

 ubuntu.sh*  Vagrantfile  xr-config
 ```

-Setup was tested on Windows, but the workflow is the same for other OS's.
+Setup was tested on Windows, but the workflow is the same for other environments.
 To add an IOS-XR box, download the box and issue the following command:

     $ vagrant box add xrv iosxrv-fullk9-x64.box_2016-05-07-19-04-50.box